Professor Gerry McCormac has been Principal and Vice-Chancellor of the University of Stirling since May 2010.

-While at the University of Michigan he worked on the NASA Dynamics Explorer satellite programme and subsequently became Director of the Carbon Dating facility at Queen’s University Belfast, where he undertook research into global carbon cycling and the dating of historic monuments.
+Prior to his appointment at Stirling, Professor McCormac was Pro-Vice Chancellor of Queen’s University Belfast from 2001 to 2010.
+He has a background in science, and has undertaken research into both Space Physics and Carbon Dating.
+He previously worked on the NASA Dynamics Explorer satellite programme at the University of Michigan, before becoming Director of the Carbon Dating facility at Queen’s University Belfast, where he undertook research into global carbon cycling and the dating of historic monuments.

 The Principal and Vice-Chancellor is the Chief Academic and Administrative Officer of the University.
 The Principal presides over the Academic Council and, as Vice-Chancellor, deputises for the Chancellor and confers degrees in his or her absence.

 As Chief Executive of the University, the Principal is responsible by Statute for the effective working and good order of the University.
-With overall responsibility for the executive management and day-to-day activities of the University, the Principal is accountable to the Court for the discharge of his or her responsibilities.
+With overall responsibility for the executive management and day-to-day activities of the University, the Principal is accountable to the Court for the discharge of his responsibilities.

 The responsibilities of the Principal may broadly be defined as: